a1120960/PAC-SWaP/README.md

 # INCLUSION CRITERIA
+- The clock is based on an atomic transition.
 - Clocks are included that are **portable**.
 This may be an obvious quality (for example the CSAC), or a quality that is stated as such in a publication or promotional (spec sheet, press release, etc) material.
 In a general terms it is a clock that can be moved and operated outside of the laboratory.
 - Has some performance measurements and available - publication, pre-publication, white paper, spec sheet etc.
 - At this point I have only included the most common current microwave atomic clocks.
 There are more, however the intention is to compare the new generation of portable optical atomic clocks to those clocks that currently represent the gold standard.